robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 #### Known issues

 1. Only the calls and caller actions in the first Auto attendant that answers the call are reported on.
 Calls and caller actions in chained Auto attendants (when one Auto attendant transfers to another Auto attendant) aren't reported on.
-1. The Auto attendant resource account ID's name instead of Auto attendant name is shown.
-To show all the traffic for an Auto attendant, you must select all the resource accounts assigned to the Auto attendant.
 1. Only 28 days of call history are available.
 Auto attendant data is considered personal data and is subject to data privacy retention policies.
 1. The Date selector sometimes shows dates outside the range of available data resulting in a blank report.
 Change the dates to be within the last 28 days to resolve the issue.